jupyter-xeus/xwidgets/README.md

 ## Dependencies

-All the dependencies of xwidgets are available for the conda package manager.
+All the dependencies of xwidgets are available for the mamba (or conda) package manager.

 | `xwidgets` | `widgetsnbextension`  |     `xtl`       | `xproperty`    | `xeus`          | `nlohmann_json` |
 |------------|-----------------------|-----------------|----------------|-----------------|-----------------|